Have you stocked up on salad dressing with a plan to be super healthy, only to have accidentally forgotten all about that half-open bottle?

 Salad Dressing Storage Periods

-That said, dry mixes will degrade in quality after the best-by date but should be good for at least 3 months.
+That said, dry mixes will degrade in quality after the best-by date but should be good for at least three months.

-Unopened unrefrigerated salad dressing will last at least 2 weeks after its expiration date.
+Unopened unrefrigerated salad dressing will last at least two weeks after its expiration date.
 Once it’s open, you should use it within 3-6 months.

-Refrigerated salad dressing lasts between 2 weeks and 2 months.
+Refrigerated salad dressing lasts between two weeks and two months.
 The variance in storage periods is due to different ingredients and preservatives being used.

 Although refrigerated dressings don’t last ages, the good news is that opening them doesn’t make them degrade any faster.